-- decrease our liquidity by using a significant portion of our available cash or borrowing capacity to finance acquisitions; - significantly increase our interest expense or financial leverage if we incur additional debt to finance acquisitions: - incur or assume unanticipated liabilities, losses or costs associated with the business or vessels acquired; or - incur other significant charges, such as impairment of goodwill or other intangible assets, asset devaluation or restructuring charges.
+- decrease our liquidity by using a significant portion of our available cash or borrowing capacity to finance acquisitions; - significantly increase our interest expense or financial leverage if we incur additional debt to finance acquisitions; - incur or assume unanticipated liabilities, losses or costs associated with the business or vessels acquired; or - incur other significant charges, such as impairment of goodwill or other intangible assets, asset devaluation or restructuring charges.

-Delays, cancellations or non-completion of deliveries of newbuilding vessels could harm our operating results.
+Delays in deliveries of newbuilding vessels could harm our operating results.